 - When Secure Path 3.0F SP1 is installed on a system, the hardware addresses of all EVA disk LUNs change.
-During the recovery process, importing LVM volume groups existing on the EVA array may fail. - Secure Path 3.0F SP1 is not included in the installation kernel and is not part of the core HP-UX operating system.
+During the recovery process, importing LVM volume groups existing on the EVA array may fail. - If the boot disk resides on an EVA array, the system fails to boot due to an LVM configuration failure panic. - Secure Path 3.0F SP1 is not included in the installation kernel and is not part of the core HP-UX operating system.